Osborw/waiver-wired/README.md

 Run the server and UI together to run the app.

 By default the app runs on port 3000, so visit localhost:3000 to view locally.

+To view your specific league, visit localhost:3000/leagueId/userId.
+These values can both be found within the Sleeper App settings.